msmichellegar/flickr/README.md

 ## Components

-The gallery has been broken up into the following mini-components, which can each be reused multiple times as necessary:
+The gallery has been broken up into the following mini-components and sub-components, which can each be reused multiple times as necessary:

 * *Navigation:* where users can input keywords in the search box
 * *Carousel:* where one image at a time is displayed full size